Princess Anna of Prussia: Assessments

-However, Anna was also a highly intelligent woman who presided over a court salon of outstanding artists and musicians, including Johannes Brahms, Clara Schumann, Anton Rubinstein, and Julius Stockhausen.
-She herself was a classically trained pianist of great talent and ability who studied under Theodor Kullak.
+However, Anna also had a reputation for intelligence, and presided over a court salon of artists and musicians, which included Johannes Brahms, Clara Schumann, Anton Rubinstein, and Julius Stockhausen.
+She herself was a classically trained pianist who studied under Theodor Kullak.
 Brahms dedicated his Piano Quintet to her in 1865.

 Unusually for a Hessian landgravine, she converted to Catholicism in 1901, which led to political complications.
 Anna was the subject of one of the most famous paintings by Franz Xaver Winterhalter, in which she is depicted wearing a sweeping dress of tulle over pink silk.